kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/05-selecting-notes.md

 ## Separate Tracker.autorun()
 * Watch for a change in `selectedNoteId` and when it does change update the URL
-    - So when a note gets picked, the URL changes to have that note ID inside of it
+    - So when a note gets picked, the URL changes to have that note `_id` inside of it

 ```
 Tracker.autorun(() => {